Skip to main content

 What happens in the ERP:

-Core Event: custom webhook
+Core Event: GeneralRequestCreated

 tip

-This pattern is commonly used with ERPs that do not support event-driven sync.
-The outbound webhook triggers the middle layer to pull data from the ERP and push it as inbound events.
+This pattern is the bridge for ERPs that do not push change events.
+The outbound on-demand event triggers the middle layer to pull from the ERP and push the result through the same inbound use cases as the event-driven flow โ€” keeping mapping logic in one place.

-Contract Move (Move-in / Move-out)
+Contract Move (Move-in / Move-out)โ€‹

 A customer submits a move request via a journey or portal.